TaylanUB/scheme-bytestructures/README.md

 The function `make-bytestructure-descriptor` takes one argument, the "bytestructure description," which may be one of the following:

-1. A `bytestructure-descriptor-type` object; this will call the constructor for that type with no arguments.
+1. A "bytestructure descriptor type" object; this will call the constructor for that type with no arguments.

-2. A list whose first element is a bytestructure-descriptor-type; this will apply the constructor for that type to the rest of the list.
+2. A list whose first element is a bytestructure descriptor type; this will apply the constructor for that type to the rest of the list.

 3. A bytestructure descriptor; this will return the same bytestructure